richdizz/microsoft-graph-bot-quickstart/README.md

 # Microsoft Graph Bot Quickstart
 This repository holds a quickstart template for building a bot that connects to the Microsoft Graph.
+For a slightly more complex quickstart solution that connects to the Microsoft Graph and leverages [LUIS](https://www.luis.ai/), see the repo [HERE](https://github.com/richdizz/microsoft-graph-bot-quickstart-luis).
 Please follow the steps below to use this project.

 **This is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping bots that connect to the Microsoft Graph**